 Today I fondly remember the Christmas punch that our friend and great cook Àngels Pallàs taught us to prepare.
-It is a classic Anglo-Saxon-inspired cocktail ideal for breaking the ice and beginning to introduce the festive spirit of Christmas to our guests.
+It is a classic cocktail of Anglo-Saxon inspiration, ideal for breaking the ice and beginning to introduce the festive Christmas spirit to our guests.

-Surely many of you have in mind a celebration or meeting in which a large cocktail shaker filled with ice and often fruits was displayed, and from which glasses were served to warm up.
+I'm sure many of you remember a celebration or gathering where a large cocktail shaker filled with ice and often fruit was displayed, and glasses were served to warm up.
 That's exactly what I bring you today!
-A delicious punch to light up Christmas at home when family and friends arrive.
-Unlike other classic European punches, which are served hot, this punch is designed to be served cold - so it comes in in a refreshing and light way and encourages everyone to start snacking on the starters that can accompany the table.
+A delicious punch to light up the Christmas spirit at home when family and friends arrive.
+Unlike other classic European punches, which are served hot, this punch is designed to be served cold - so it's refreshing and light and encourages everyone to start nibbling on the starters that can accompany the table.

 Ingredients:

-- 2 cups of berries (you can buy frozen in bags at the supermarket or frozen stores)
+• 2 cups of red berries (you can buy them frozen in bags at the supermarket or frozen food stores)

-- 1 tablespoon peppercorns (we will crush the grains by pressing them with the flat blade of a knife)
+• 1 tablespoon of peppercorns (we will crush the grains by pressing them with the flat blade of a knife)

-- 2 cups of very cold sparkling water (Seltz or siphon type)
+• 2 cups of very cold sparkling water (Seltz or soda type)

-- 1 bottle of semi-very cold cava Ice (large cubes)
+• 1 bottle of semi-chilled cava Ice (large cubes)

 Preparation:

-- About three or four hours before the meal, we put the red fruits, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
-We bring it to a boil for about 3 or 4 minutes and reserve it in the punch bowl.
+1. About three or four hours before the meal, put the berries, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
+Bring to the boil and let it simmer for about 3 or 4 minutes.
+Remove from the saucepan and set aside in the punch bowl.

-- Just before serving the cocktail, we add the cava, pineapple juice, sparkling water and ice.
-We mix with a spoon and that's it!
+2. Just before serving the cocktail, add the cava (make sure it is chilled!), the pineapple juice, the sparkling water and the ice.
+Mix with a spoon and that's it!
+Serve immediately in glasses and enjoy.

 Grades:

-- When serving, you can apply a sugar rim to the glasses or glasses in which you are going to serve.
-To do this, simply moisten the rim with a slice of lemon, and immediately turn the glass onto a tray with a teaspoon of sugar or brown sugar.
-The sugary edge provides a beautiful presentation, and a delicious sweet touch in the first sip.
+• When serving, you can apply a sugar rim to the glasses or goblets you're serving in.
+To do this, simply moisten the rim with a slice of lemon, and immediately turn the glass onto a tray with a dusting of sugar or brown sugar.
+The sugar rim adds a pretty presentation, and a delicious sweet note on the first sip.

 Comments